Extrajudicial punishment: Present day

-From 1957 to 2013, a system of administrative detention in China known as "re-education through labor" (láodòng jiàoyǎng 劳动教养, abbreviated láojiào 劳教) is used to detain persons for minor crimes such as petty theft, prostitution, and trafficking illegal drugs for periods of up to four years.
+From 1957 to 2013, a system of administrative detention in China known as "re-education through labor" (láodòng jiàoyǎng 劳动教养, abbreviated láojiào 劳教) was used to detain persons for minor crimes such as petty theft, prostitution, and trafficking illegal drugs for periods of up to four years.
 Re-education through labor sentences were given by the police, rather than through the judicial system.

 In the Netherlands, prosecutors and tax inspectors can procure punishments without due process (Strafbeschikking), a practice that has been increasingly criticised by members of the Dutch Second Chamber, such as Michiel van Nispen.

 For many years, the Jamaican Constabulary Force has been noted for its extrajudicial killings.
 With 140 police killings in a population of 3 million, "Jamaica’s police force [is] among the deadliest in the world".

 It has been discussed that the use of psychiatric treatments to reduce unwanted behaviors can be seen as extrajudicial punishments, due to many side-effects associated to these treatments.

 The US has been known to employ extrajudicial tactics including extraordinary rendition.
 Some critics use the term "torture by proxy" to describe situations in which the CIA and other US agencies have employed rendition techniques to transfer suspected terrorists to countries known to utilize torture.
 While denied by the US, where it is a crime to transfer anyone to any location for the purpose of torture, critics claim that torture has been employed with the knowledge or acquiescence of US agencies.
 Condoleezza Rice (then the United States Secretary of State) stated: